Hunting notices and updates

 If you harvest an animal that is wearing an ear-tag with the phone number

-The Ministry of Natural Resources and Forestry recommends that people not eat the liver and kidneys of moose, deer, and elk because of concerns about cadmium levels in these internal organs.
+The Ministry of Northern Development, Mines, Natural Resources and Forestry recommends that people not eat the liver and kidneys of moose, deer, and elk because of concerns about cadmium levels in these internal organs.

 Recent research has indicated that the amount of lead found in a small percentage of game meat could result in health impacts in people who regularly consume meat which was harvested using lead ammunition.
 To date, there is no known evidence linking consumption of wild game to acute lead poisoning.